-SCENARIO 2: FISHING
+SCENARIO 2: CONSTRUCTION SITE

-Boys as young as 9 years old have been seen going to and from ports along the coast of Sarteneja in the north.
-Local authorities have been informed that the children conduct work without protective clothing and gear.
+Boys as young as nine years old have been seen lugging heavy wheelbarrows and bags of stones around a construction site in town.
 The authorities ask someone from the labor office to check out the situation.
 The inspectors interview the children and the employer.
-Some of the boys say they are forced to work overtime, work when sick or injured, and are not free to leave and go back to their homes in the town.
+Some of the boys say that they are forced to work long hours and to work even if they are hurt or achy, and that they are not free to leave and go back to their homes in the village.